lxqt/lxqt.github.io/_posts/2026-04-30-lubuntu-wayland.md

 See also [WM Integration Files](https://github.com/lxqt/lxqt-WM-integration-files#kwin_wayland).

 ## Notes

+* Some panel popups aling to screen border instead of panel border (Qt issue), consider moving it to the top.

 * The clipboard manager "Qlipper" included supports Wayland only in its most recent version, so disable it under Wayland by editing it in Session Settings → Autostart → "Start only in X11".